 Next up in my process, selling everything to travel

 Looking back only a few months ago, I can’t even remember most of what I sold.
-And, in some ways, I take comfort in knowing I’ve furnished and decorated a flat before and can do so again if I ever need to.

 Currently, I have a few things in storage in London but plan on returning to further purge what I really don’t need, and to send things I’m not willing to part with (for example, a t-shirt blanket made of shirts from races I’ve run) to my parent’s home.